AugustvonMackensen/quantum-computing/README.md

 # quantum-computing
-Studying for Quantum Computing and quantum-security
+It is Studying repository for Quantum Computing and Quantum Security